DataFire/Integrations/integrations/generated/google_bigquery/README.md

 #### Input
 * input `object`
   * allUsers `boolean`: Whether to display jobs owned by all users in the project.
 Default false
+  * maxCreationTime `string`: Max value for job creation time, in milliseconds since the POSIX epoch.
+If set, only jobs created before or at this timestamp are returned
   * maxResults `integer`: Maximum number of results to return
+  * minCreationTime `string`: Min value for job creation time, in milliseconds since the POSIX epoch.
+If set, only jobs created after or at this timestamp are returned
   * pageToken `string`: Page token, returned by a previous call, to request the next page of results
   * projectId **required** `string`: Project ID of the jobs to list
   * projection `string` (values: full, minimal): Restrict information returned to a set of selected fields